All Episodes

 It's the third time I asked.

-So yeah, when Epstein pleaded guilty in Florida, you can go look at the transcript.
+Okay, so yeah, when Epstein pleaded guilty in Florida, you can go look at the transcript.

-There is a 17-year-old who at that point was older than 17, but had testified to the grand jury and had also given an interview to Palm Beach police investigators who asked her uh to describe her relationship with Jeffrey Epstein.
+There is a 17-year-old who at that point was older than 17, but had testified to the grand jury and had also given an interview to Palm Beach police investigators who asked her to describe her relationship with Jeffrey Epstein.

-And she did begin relations, including some sexual contact with Epstein, when she was, I think approximately 16.
+And she did begin relations, including some sexual contact with Epstein, when she was, I think, approximately 16.

 It then lasted till she was 17.

-And she said that she consensually, to the extent that a 17-year-old can consent to anything.
+And she said that she consensually, to the extent that a 17-year-old can consent to anything, I'm not even weighing in on that.

 I'm just telling you, this is what she told the police investigator.

-This woman, then a 17-year-old girl at the time of the sexual encounter, said that she had consensual sex intercourse, which was sort of unusual if you have studied Epstein's habits, which unfortunately I've been first to.
+This woman, then a 17-year-old girl at the time of the sexual encounter, said that she had consensual sex intercourse, which was sort of unusual if you have studied Epstein's habits, which unfortunately I've been forced to.

-He was it rarely was the case that he would have full sexual intercourse with these girls, but he did have sexual intercourse with this one girl.
+It rarely was the case that he would have full sexual intercourse with these girls, but he did have sexual intercourse with this one girl.

 She said consensually a day before her 18th birthday, and that was the victim, quote unquote, that was cited as the minor singular to whom Epstein was pleading guilty to procuring as a minor for prostitution.

-Now there are other allegations.
+Now, there are other allegations.

-Did they say that they had sex when she was 16?
+They had sex when she was 16.

 They had sexual contact.